 The OnePlus 3T has a 5.5-inch Optic AMOLED screen with a 1,920 x 1,080 pixel resolution.
 What’s Optic AMOLED?
 According to OnePlus CEO Carl Pei, the Samsung-supplied screens feature a dual-polarizing layer that’s tuned for improved color temperature and contrast.
 On the OnePlus 3, it was always a pain to “tune” using the basic controls, but that’s changed on the OnePlus 3T.
 Out of the box, it looks amazing, and the true whites really shine through in a way that was difficult to achieve on the 3.
 If it’s too stark, under a Screen Calibration setting, there’s an eye-pleasing sRGB option, and a custom setting with a warm-to-cool slider.

 Don’t for one second think the 1080p resolution holds the OnePlus 3T back.
 It’s stunning, and further proof a 2,560 x 1,440 pixel resolution isn’t really essential on a smartphone of this size.
+If there is one slight downside, it’s the outdoor performance in sunlight.
+The screen is highly reflective, and the brightness never elevates itself to a high enough level for super visibility.

 It’s difficult to tell the difference.
 It’s not like the OnePlus 3 performed like it was wading through six feet of sludge.
 Putting the two alongside each other and seeing if there was any visible difference seemed like a good place to start.
 A few searches in Chrome, scrolling through lists on Twitter, and playing side-by-side games revealed … no discernible difference whatsoever.